whiskeyromeo/ng2_Events/README.md

 The Autocomplete API from google maps does not seem to function properly unless run using lite-server and then only on the add event page.

+When Compiling, often there are issues thrown up, [this link has a decent explanation( cannot find name 'Promise')](https://github.com/angular/angular/issues/7280).

 ### Resources